plan-net/core4/README.md

     pip install -e .[tests]

-You can now create and develop your project.
+You have now a core4 environment and can create and develop your project.
 Chose project name "mypro" and create your test project with:

     # create new project
     cd ~/core4.dev